Program in Near Eastern Studies

 Admission to the Program

-Students may enter the program through the departments of anthropology, East Asian studies, economics, history, Near Eastern studies, politics, religion, sociology, or the Woodrow Wilson School of Public and International Affairs.
+Students may enter the program through the departments of anthropology, East Asian studies, economics, history, Near Eastern studies, politics, religion, sociology, or the Princeton School of Public and International Affairs.
 Students from other departments who have an interest in Near Eastern studies may enter the program by special arrangements with the director.
 Students must meet the entrance requirements of the selected department in addition to those of the program.

 Program of Study